 The Company assesses the expected credit loss in respect of group receivables based on their ability to repay and recover the balance.
 In the absence of agreed terms this consideration is given over the expected period of repayment and any expected credit loss.
 The Company is required to calculate expected credit losses on all financial assets, including intercompany receivables within the scope of IFRS 9, 'Financial Instruments'.
 Intercompany positions are eliminated in the Group consolidated financial statements.
-At the period end an allowance has been made for credit impairment of group receivables of £nil (2019: £4,000).
+At the period end an allowance has been made for credit impairment of group receivables of £nil (2020: £ nil).

-Amounts owed by group undertakings are unsecured, interest free and repayable on demand.
+Amounts owed by group undertakings are unsecured, interest free have no fixed date of repayment and are repayable on demand.